pachyderm/pachyderm/doc/docs/archive/vault.md

 $ ADMIN_TOKEN=34cffc9254df40f0a277ee23e9fb005d
 $ echo "${ADMIN_TOKEN}" | pachctl auth use-auth-token # authenticates you as the cluster admin
 ```

+This activates auth with a robot user.
+It's also possible to activate auth with a github user.
+Also, the choice of `robot:admin` is arbitrary.
+You could name this admin `robot:<any string>`)

 ###### If auth *is* already activated
 ```